 Storage and security of your personal information

-We are committed to maintaining the confidentiality of the information that you provide us and we will take all reasonable precautions to protect your personal information from unauthorised use or alteration.
+We are committed to maintaining the confidentiality of the information that you provide us and we will take reasonable steps to protect your personal information from misuse, interference, loss and unauthorised access, modification or disclosure.
 In our business, personal information may be stored both electronically (on our computer systems and with our website hosting provider) and in hard-copy form.
-Firewalls, anti-virus software and email filters, as well as passwords, protect all of our electronic information.
-Likewise, we take all reasonable measures to ensure the security of hard-copy information.
+We implement reasonable administrative, technical and physical safeguards to protect personal information from misuse, interference, loss and unauthorised access, modification or disclosure.

 Third party websites